legendarycode3/decentralized-stablecoin/README.md

 Once collateral is deposited, the protocol retrieves real-time USD prices from Chainlink Price Feeds.
 These prices are used to calculate the total USD value of the user’s collateral and determine how much DSC can be safely minted.

 #### 3. Health Factor Calculation:
-Before minting DSC, the protocol calculates the user’s `Health Factor`,
+Before minting DSC, the protocol calculates the user’s `Health Factor`, which represents the safety of the collateralized position.